 Winter squash is frost-sensitive.
 Plant in late spring after all danger of frost is passed.
 In cooler regions, warm the soil first using black plastic, then cut holes for planting.
 Harvest squash before the first frost.

-Plant spacing: 4 feet apart.
+Plant spacing: 48-60 inches apart.
 Plants per person: 1 to 2 for fresh and storage.

 Secrets to Success »